 When it comes down to SEO, Google ranks websites based on multiple factors, one of which is web page load time.
 Google is also starting to rank websites based on web page load times on mobile.
 This is so users can have a good experience while browsing the internet on their phone or tablet.
 It has been stated that Google’s algorithms will start to use mobile versions of websites content to rank pages from those particular sites.

 How fast should a page load?

-The standard for website loading times is 3 seconds.
+The standard for website loading times usually loads in 3 seconds.
 This is how long it takes to load before the user gets frustrated with the website.
 Studies have shown that loading time is a major factor when it comes to page abandonment.
 There are factors that cause different load times such as webpage sizes, the number of resources, and the average server delay.

 If your website is loading slow or you are worried about your webpage’s speed, check out milMedia Group.
 We do website redesigns and love helping small businesses improve their website’s look and performance. milMedia Group has the knowledge and skills to make your website speed an issue you will no longer have to worry about.